FANCIFUL FELINE HYBRIDS

 The ancient Greeks and Romans depicted griffons (lion/eagle hybrid), hippogriffs (griffin/horse hybrids), minotaurs (bull/human hybrids), satyrs (goat/human hybrids) and centaurs (horse/human hybrids) and others.
 The ancient Egyptians depicted many of their gods as human/animal hybrids, usually with an animal's head on a human body.
 The Sphynx (human-headed lion) is common to many ancient mythologies.
 All around the world there are tales of were-creatures (lycanthropes) for example werewolves, which are usually shown as hairy humans with various wolflike features.
 Similarly there are other were creatures e.g. were-tigers in modern fantasy books.

-The photograph shows a Merlion (Mer-Lion), a Singaporean emblem with the head of a lion and the body and tail of a fish.
+The photographs show a Merlion (Mer-Lion), a Singaporean emblem with the head of a lion and the body and tail of a fish and an American possum.

 Cartoons, particularly Japanese cartoons (anime), feature mutant animals, hybrids, shape-changing animals and anthropomorphic (humanised) creatures.
 A web-search finds all manner of human/animal hybrids such as "anthro-panthers" and "anthro-wolves".
 Michael G Coney created races of "specialists" - humans scientifically enhanced with animal genes - in his books "Cat Karina" and "Gods of the Greataway" e.g. a part-hippo opera singer and part-racoon nurses .
 The creators of one popular role-play game invented winged felines which were magical owl/cat winged hybrids and I used to play a role-play game which had lion-centaurs (leonars).